andersonfrailey/Notebook-Uploads/README.md

 ## Notebook Upload
-A repositoty for python notebook uploads
+A repo for python notebook uploads